iivanoo/covid-apps-observer/data/data_us/reports/resources/org.unitypoint.android.upth.virtualcare___12.0.16.005_01/report.md

 > The Dr. Was very friendly and it was really convenient for me as I work alot.<br> :date: __2020-11-12 19:19:09__

-> Easy to follow instructions for set up and use.
-Provider was professional and friendly.
-Fantastic alternative to going into a provider's office during the pandemic.<br> :date: __2020-11-09 14:40:05__

 #### 4-star reviews